Taylor switches from a court to a canvas

 But her promising junior career was overshadowed by an alleged poisoning incident in 2016 when she reached the girls' singles quarter-finals at Wimbledon.

 Taylor spent four days in intensive care after having to retire during her match against the USA's Kayla Day.
-Having been diagnosed with leptospirosis - also known as Weil's disease - which can be transmitted through rat's urine, Scotland Yard led the police investigation with support from the LTA.
+To begin with, the cause was suspected as leptospirosis - also known as Weil's disease - which can be transmitted through rat's urine and Scotland Yard led the police investigation with support from the LTA.

-But as Taylor spent the following months recovering in Spain, no evidence of deliberate poisoning was uncovered and the case was closed.
+But as Taylor spent the following months recovering in Spain, no clear medical diagnosis for her illness was found nor was any evidence of deliberate poisoning and the police case was closed.

 After some difficult years on and off the court, Taylor says 2020 proved to be "a game-changer".